-- 1. List the names of all the countries in ascending order of population density.
-The population density is calculated as the population of the country divided by the area of the country. - 2.
-List the names of the countries that belong to more than three organizations. - 3.
-For each country, list the name of the oldest (i.e. first established) organization to which the country belongs.
+- 1. Show how many members each organization has. - 2.
+List the names of all the countries in ascending order of population density.
+The population density is calculated as the population of the country divided by the area of the country. - 3.
+List the names of the countries that belong to more than three organizations.